Pixboost/docs/workflows/cache-invalidation.md

 ## Response

-200 - Image been cleared.
-Usually, you'll see this response if image hasn't been cached in CDN
+200 - Image has been invalidated.

-202 - Request been successfully accepted.
-Cache will be cleared in 5 minutes or so.
+202 - Invalidation process began and will finish soon.
+Usually it will take up to the 5 minutes.

 401 - Failed authorization.
 Image domain is not in the list of [images sources](../setup/adding-image-source.md)